 When you reach scale-up stage, it’s systems take off time, time to get serious about systemising your business, delegating, automating and getting yourself out of the day to day operations.
 Influencer stage, well, that’s anything you want it to be.

 Have someone inside or outside your business help you with systems creation and documentation.

 What stage of business are you at?
-If you need more help deciding where to focus, when to systemise, and what to systemise, take our quiz.
-If you have identified your stage of business and are ready to systemise, the next step is to get some help.
+If you need more help deciding where to focus, when to systemise, the next step is to get some help.
 Arrange a Systems Success call with me and let’s talk about what’s possible.